learn-co-curriculum/dsc-r-to-python-an-overview/README.md

 ## Introduction

-Over the next nine lessons, you will learn about the programming language R!
+Over the next lessons, you will learn about the programming language R!

 ## Objectives

-By the end of this lesson you will be able to
+You will be able to:

-* [ ] Explain why a data scientist might want to know both R and Python
+* Explain why a data scientist might want to know both R and Python
-* [ ] List common misconceptions about all things R and Python
+* List common misconceptions about all things R and Python
-* [ ] Identify parallel packages in a data scientist's workflow between R and Python
+* Identify parallel packages in a data scientist's workflow between R and Python

 ## Why Not Both?

 Just like a plumber wouldn't be expected to fix a sink with only a hammer, a data scientist shouldn't be expected to solve every problem with only one tool.
-For at least the past 15 weeks, you've refined your knowledge of the Python programming language but probably have heard that there is another language that data scientists often use called R.
+While you were in Flatiron School's program, you've refined your knowledge of the Python programming language but probably have heard that there is another language that data scientists often use called R.

 This might seem obvious to have to state, but R is not Python and was developed by different people and for different reasons.
 For that reason, R is going to do things a lot better than Python with some tasks and might not be as good at others.